ARTICLE III, CONDITIONS OF SERVICE

 A. MAINTENANCE OF RIGHTS AND BENEFITS

-The minutes of the Board of Regents shall constitute the basis of the applicable Executive Policy, rule, regulation, or Administrative Procedure.
+The minutes of the Board of Regents shall constitute the basis of the applicable rule, regulation, or policy.

-2. Except as modified by the terms of this Agreement, the Faculty of the University of Hawaii at Manoa (UH-Manoa), University of Hawaii at Hilo (UH-Hilo), and University of Hawaii-West Oahu (UH-West Oahu) shall retain the rights and responsibilities set forth in Part 4: Conditions of Service of the Faculty Handbook for Manoa and Hilo Campus, 1977 Edition, provided that:
+2. Except as modified by the terms of this Agreement, the Faculty of the University of Hawaii at Manoa, University of Hawaii at Hilo, and University of Hawaii at West Oahu shall retain the rights and responsibilities set forth in Part 4: Conditions of Service of the Faculty Handbook for Manoa and Hilo Campus, 1977 Edition, provided that:

 a.
 Amendments and modifications officially approved by the Board of Regents after the issuance of said Handbook and prior to the execution of this Agreement shall prevail; and